reactive-firewall/multicast/docs/CI.md

 ### Acceptance Testing with CircleCI

-While the comprehensive results from the exstensive GHA pipeline offers a detailed look at the state of the codebase, the process can take upwards of 30 minutes to compleate.
+While the comprehensive results from the extensive GHA pipeline offers a detailed look at the state of the codebase, the process can take upwards of 30 minutes to complete.
 The Multicast Project also utilizes the much faster CircleCI offering to provide pass or fail status much earlier in CI/CD.
-While the underlying tests are the same for both GHA and CircleCI, they are only tested in a single environment on CircleCI, and typicly perform faster.
+While the underlying tests are the same for both GHA and CircleCI, they are only tested in a single environment on CircleCI, and typically perform faster.

+#### How CircleCI on-`push` triggers propagate

 ```mermaid
 graph TD;